 As a management side labor & employment attorney & human resources (HR) counselor, Charles Krugel, www.charlesakrugel.com, has 24 years of experience in the field & has been running his own practice… Read More

-Global Head of HR at Montway Inc Linkedin: https://www.linkedin.com/in/aturbeville/ “A Global Head of HR who Hires, Trains, Retains by breakfast” Although my degree is in Interior Design, HR was/is a natural calling for… Read More
+Global Head of HR at Montway Auto Transport, Chicago.
+Amanda is “a global head of HR who hires, trains, and retains by breakfast”.
+Although my degree is in Interior Design,… Read More

 Gary Noah Savine is an employment lawyer and the founder of Chicago-based law firm Savine Employment Law, Ltd. Gary brings to the table over twenty years of legal expertise and… Read More

 Helen Bloch is the principal and founder of the Law Offices of Helen Bloch, P.C., a general practice firm that is a Certified Female Business Enterprise.
 In the employment and… Read More